Social Network Visualizer 2.1

 At the top of the window, there is the menu bar, filled with commands and options, organized in 6 menus:

-Below the menu, the toolbar provides the usual icons: new network creation, load a network, save, zoom in-out, rotate, switch between relations (or add a new one) and display help messages for the menu options.
+Below the menu, the toolbar provides the usual application icons: new network creation, load a network file, save current network, print as well switching between relations (or add a new one) and display help messages for the menu options.

-The middle part of the window is occupied by the dock/toolbar (left-side) and a virtual "canvas" (right-side) where network nodes and edges appear.
+The main part of the application window is occupied by the sidebar panels (left-right) and a virtual "canvas" (right-side) where network nodes and edges appear.

-At the top of the Controls tab there are 4 buttons to edit the network (add/remove node, add/remove edge).
+At the top of the Control Panel there are 4 buttons to edit the network (add/remove node, add/remove edge).

 Below them, there are two groups of options to Analyze and Visualize the loaded network.

 In the Analyze group, options are categorized in four submenus:

 When you select an option, SocNetV computes what you asked and displays the report in a new texteditor window.